open-mmlab/mmpretrain/docs/en/useful_tools/cam_visualization.md

 ## Introduction of the CAM visualization tool

-MMClassification provides `tools/visualization/vis_cam.py` tool to visualize class activation map.
+MMPretrain provides `tools/visualization/vis_cam.py` tool to visualize class activation map.
 Please use `pip install "grad-cam>=1.3.6"` command to install [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam).

 The supported methods are as follows: